liamzebedee/gigcove/ERRORS.md

  - Using create_by instead of find_or_create_by for hashtags.
  - Strong parameters only allows one require and also 'goes into' this key of the Hash from there.
  - For some reason there was a NoMethodFound exception being thrown on code that should work.
 Turns out it was a bug in rails 4.1.0.
 ALWAYS BE ON LATEST BUG FIX
+ - Venue was not being created.
+Issue with MapQuest geocoding service.
+For some reason the servers were down and thus the geocoding was not working.
+Registered for some other services as fallback.
+Tried geocoding again, still no latitude and longitude.
+Issue was the address "119 Lamington Street, New Farm QLD 4005" was not recognised on services as it included a postcode.
+Removing the postcode fixed this.